cseanburns/presentations/ai-in-education-ccs-summit/ai-summit.md

 # Socratic method: Problem-finding

-For example, through dialogue and conversation, the Socratic method can be used to:
+For example, through dialogue, discussion, argumentation, and debate, the Socratic method can be used to:

 - Identify assumptions
 - Raise question